lmullen/jsr/_source/issues/vol17/crowther.markdown

 [^15]: McPherson, *Battle Cry of Freedom*, 844-48.

-[^16]: Earlier quoted in Gary W. Gallagher, *The Confederate War: How Popular Will, Nationalism, and Military Strategy Could Not Stave Off Defeat* (Cambridge, Ma.:  Harvard University Press, 1997), 169.
+[^16]: Early quoted in Gary W. Gallagher, *The Confederate War: How Popular Will, Nationalism, and Military Strategy Could Not Stave Off Defeat* (Cambridge, Ma.:  Harvard University Press, 1997), 169.
 Jones, *Christ in the Camp*, 389.